-03/04/2014 by Carney Sandoe Staff | Landing the Job
+03/04/2014 by Carney Sandoe Staff |

-The 3 Cs of a Skype Interview
+The 3 Cs of a Video Interview

 As March begins, we move firmly into the independent school hiring season.
-If you’re in the midst of a job search, you might find that you’re juggling several different types of interviews: phone interviews, on-campus interviews, conference interviews (if you’re an active CS&A candidate), and, increasingly, Skype interviews.
+If you’re in the midst of a job search, you might find that you’re juggling several different types of interviews: phone interviews, on-campus interviews, conference interviews (if you’re an active CS&A candidate), and, increasingly, video interviews.

 So, take control.
-If a school contact asks to interview you over the phone, do her one better—consider suggesting a Skype interview.
+If a school contact asks to interview you over the phone, do her one better—consider suggesting a video interview.
 Many will appreciate the opportunity to get to know you a little better—without even meeting you in person.

-If a school requests a Skype interview with you, congrats!
+If a school requests a video interview with you, congrats!
 Before you dust off your webcam, clarify: ask if the contact is requesting an audio or video interview.
 As you would with a phone interview, clarify the time, and make sure you set aside enough so you have a comfortable cushion on either end.
-Skype interviews tend to take a little longer than phone interviews; prepare for this possibility.
+Video interviews tend to take a little longer than phone interviews; prepare for this possibility.

 3. Clean Up

 When you’re interviewing over the phone, all you have to worry about is your own comfort and the volume of your surroundings.
 If you’re interviewing amid clutter, the interviewer will be none the wiser.
-Not so for a Skype interview.
-When you agree to interview using Skype, you are essentially inviting the hiring contact into a portion of your home.
+Not so for a video interview.
+When you agree to interview on video, you are essentially inviting the hiring contact into a portion of your home.
 They can see several feet behind and beside you, so make sure the area is presentable and professional.
 Clean up any clutter, and remove anything embarrassing or unprofessional from sight.
 Consider moving the guilty-pleasure movie poster you’re slightly embarrassed about that hangs behind your desk, or any other items that could make an interviewer raise an eyebrow.
 The space in which your interview should be unremarkable: you want the focus to be on you.

 There are no comments on this blog entry.